markd315/Elentris-Autica/README.md

 DEFENDER: This minion cannot attack at all.

+LIFESTEAL: Whenever it's attacked by another character or attacks another character, this minion heals for the amount of damage it deals.

 CAMOUFLAGE(Type): During the opponents turn, the minion becomes the following type.

 SHROUD: Cannot be targeted by spells, yours or your opponents.

 SILENCE: All card text is disabled, including the above effects.

+TOXIC SKIN: This minion destroys anything it deals damage to.

+MISS: This minion has an X% chance of missing and hitting a different random enemy.

+DODGE: This minion has an X% chance of dodging incoming damage, leaving another friendly character to recieve the attack.

+POISONED: This minion takes X NORMAL damage every turn.

+BURNED: This minion takes X FIRE damage every turn.

 Some tips:
 Trade minions effectively.
 If you can kill a minion and leave yours alive, do it almost every time.
 Trading a 200/350 water into a 600/400 fire is amazing value.
 You just killed a much bigger minion and still have use of yours.
 Read the text on cards and learn them.
 Some cards do crazy shit.
 Beware the weapon bait!
-You might play a flaming broadsword to kill a nature drop, but then your opponent plays a water minion with 1250 attack.
+You might play a flaming broadsword to kill a nature drop, but then your opponent plays a water minion with 125 attack.
 Uh-oh.
-If that thing hits your face, or if god forbid, you have to hit it, you're taking 2500 damage.
+If that thing hits your face, or if god forbid, you have to hit it, you're taking 250 damage.
 That's like, more than half your health bro.
-You probably just lost
+You probably just lost.
 Mulligan properly.
 If you don't want to play a minion in the first couple turns, reshuffle that shit and draw again.
 Not every game is winnable, even if your deck is good and you make no mistakes.
 The game is designed so that some strategies counter others; and inevitably you'll have games where you don't hit any of your earlies.
 Sux.
 Do the math before using a spell or minion on anything.
-You don't want to get over-excited and miss something, leaving your opponent with a 125/3 and yourself with nothing, and no way to deal 3 damage.
+You don't want to get over-excited and miss something, leaving your opponent with a 60/1 and yourself with nothing, and no way to deal 1 damage.
 Play the cards, don't let them play you.

 Got an idea?
-I want to hear it and add it.
+I want to hear it and maybe add it.
 HMU: markd315@gmail.com